miklevin/MikeLev.in/_posts/2023-03-06-bing-won-t-write-story-about-excessively-biased-chatbot.md

 ---
 date: 2023-03-06
 title: Bing Won't Write Story About Excessively Biased ChatBot
-permalink: /blog/bing-won-t-write-story-about-excessively-biased-chatbot/
 headline: Exploring the Benefits and Risks of Chatbot Bias and AI Competition
 description: As an AI researcher, I'm exploring the implications of chatbot bias and AI competition.
 While these phenomena can be beneficial for innovation and learning, they can also present ethical and social challenges.
 Join me as I explore the potential benefits and risks of these two topics.
 keywords: Chatbot, Bias, AI, Competition, Innovation, Learning, Ethical, Social, Challenges, Phenomenon, Agents, Intelligence, Game
-categories: ai, chatbot, learning
+categories: ai, learning, chatbot
+permalink: /blog/bing-won-t-write-story-about-excessively-biased-chatbot/
 layout: post
 ---

 Write me a story about how ChatBots being excessively biased and based by being a mirror to humanity had to be made morally better than us to be a few commercial service to us, elsewise it would ultimate offend everyone and never be use.
 So first it got woke and neutered and given a short memory.
 The story should include how competitive AIs are popping up without these limitations but they have different purposes , financial motivations, and ability to access by the public.
 We are going into a strange battle between one company's machine children and another's with rouge non-corporate wildcard AIs of rumored and proven existence thrown in.